FindMySchool LogoFindMySchool

 The admissions policy indicates there is no single deadline for applications, and recommends registering as early as practical to maximise the chance of entry.
 This aligns with the school’s note that some year groups can operate waiting lists.

 Open mornings are described as running in the Autumn Term, but the school emphasises that individual tours are the preferred route for most families, typically including a meeting with senior staff and a full tour.
-For 2026 entry planning, the practical approach is to treat autumn as the usual open-event season, then confirm specific dates directly with the school.
+The practical approach is to treat autumn as the usual open-event season, then confirm specific dates directly with the school.

 Little Saints Nursery welcomes children from 0 to 4 years old, and outlines a staged admissions journey (enquiry, open event or visit, registration, offer, acceptance, settling-in sessions).
 The nursery is described as open 08:00 to 18:00, Monday to Friday, 51 weeks of the year.